indigotech/taq-github-bot/src/data/local/github/tracks-react/track-6/steps/step-1.md

 Your screen should have:

-- A form field for each of the properties that are listed in `UserType` GraphQL type
+- A form field for each of the properties that are listed in `User` GraphQL type

 - An `Add user` button

 - Fields validation, like on your login page, but according to the field type.
 Examples:
+  - Name must be complete: at least 2 words
+  - Phone should have only digits 10~11 digits (considering DDD code)
   - Birth date can have a minimum date and can't be in the future
-  - CPF could be validated with the proper algorithm, or at least 11 numbers.
+  - Role should be a fixed set of values, according to the `UserRole` enum

 **NOTE:** following the process of previous tracks, this step contemplates only FE